vincentsijben/vjmotion-processing/docs/arduinocontrols.md

     * `getPotentiometer(0)` functon that returns the raw normalized value from potentiometer with index 0, without any smoothing
     * `getPotentiometer(0, 0.5)` functon that returns the smoothed normalized value from potentiometer with index 0.
 Smoothness is a value between 0 and 1 which adds a little delay.

-You can tweak the behaviour of this library with the following functions (you can also chain them when initializing your arduinocontrols object for clarity):

-* `.addArduino(arduino)` mandatory to add the global arduino object to the class.
-If you omit it, the keypresses associated with all controls will be enabled.
-* `.addLED(9)` to add an LED to the class at digital port 9.
-* `.addLED(10, LEDMode.PWM)` to add an LED to the class at digital port 10 as a PWM connected LED.
-The LEDMode argument is optional (default is `LEDMode.DIGITAL`).
-* `.addPushButton(7, '1', Arduino.LOW)` to add a pushbutton to the class at digital port 7, that is controllable with the keyboard key '1' when not connected and has a value of Arduino.LOW when pressed.
-All three arguments are mandatory.
-* `.addPotentiometer(0, 'q')` to add a potentiometer to the class at analog port 0, that is controllable with the mouseX position while pressing the keyboard key 'q'.
-Both arguments are mandatory.
-* `.showInfoPanel()` to show the infopanel.
-* `.setInfoPanelY(n)` to offset the starting y-position of the infopanel by n pixels.
-Useful for when you have multiple infopanels to get them all lined up.
-* `.setInfoPanelKey('u')` to change the hotkey to toggle the infopanel.
-Useful for when you have multiple infopanels.
-Defaults to 'i'.
-* `.disableKeyPress()` to disable listening for keypresses.
-If you don't disable keypresses, then the keys you provided as arguments for pushbuttons and potentiometers will work

 ## Examples